 💬 q+a

 A vinaigrette is a type of salad dressing.
 Originally, vinaigrettes referred to French salad dressings.
 Typically, a vinaigrette is made up of a mix of vinegar and oil, with a few other ingredients as well.
-In this case, this parsley salad dressing has lemon juice, parsley, maple syrup, salt, and pepper-- so it qualifies as a vinaigrette!
+So, it qualifies as a vinaigrette!

 Yes.
 Because of the addition of fresh ingredients like garlic, lemon juice, and parsley, you need to store this salad dressing in the fridge.

 Absolutely not!
-You can make this whole recipe by hand, but you'll need to finely dice the parsley.
-You can also use a blender or a food processor.
-I'd recommend using a blender, immersion blender, or food processor so you can stream in the olive oil while the other ingredients of the dressing mix together.
+You can make this whole recipe by hand, but you’ll need to finely dice the parsley.
+You can also use a high-speed blender or a food processor.
+I’d recommend using a stick blender, or immersion blender, so you can stream in the olive oil while the other ingredients of the dressing mix together.

 If you make this recipe, please leave a review in the comments and a star rating!